CoderDojoPonceSprings/Events/README.md

 #### How to RSVP

-Sign up at the [CoderDojo Ponce Springs January 31st RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/cvsqdlytcbpc/)!
+Sign up at the [CoderDojo Ponce Springs May 30th RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/221996559/)!
 There is no cost to sign up, you just have to join Meetup.com so that we can get a head count. **If downtown Atlanta is too far for you, see the bottom of this page for our offspring dojos in Georgia which might need your help!**

 ## Sneak preview